open-telemetry/opentelemetry-java-examples/javaagent-log-appender/README.md

-# OpenTelemetry Log Appender Example
+# OpenTelemetry Log Appender built-in OpenTelemetry Java Agent Example

-This example demonstrates an application configured to use the OpenTelemetry Log Appenders to bridge logs into the OpenTelemetry Log SDK, and export via [OTLP](https://opentelemetry.io/docs/reference/specification/protocol/otlp/).
+This example demonstrates an application configured to use the OpenTelemetry Log Appenders built-in OpenTelemetry Java Agent to bridge logs into the OpenTelemetry Log SDK, and export via [OTLP](https://opentelemetry.io/docs/reference/specification/protocol/otlp/).

 Details about the example: